udecode/editor-protocol/README.md

 <!-- If you’re looking for inspiration regarding new specs to write, or contributions you could make, please check the [open issues](https://github.com/udecode/editor-protocol/issues?q=is%3Aissue+is%3Aopen). -->

+[Become a Sponsor!](https://github.com/sponsors/zbeyens)

 Find us on [Slack](https://slate-js.slack.com/messages/plate), we will take the time to guide you.

-## Contributors

-[Become a Sponsor!](https://github.com/sponsors/zbeyens)

-🌟 Stars and 📥 Pull requests are welcome!
-Read our contributing guide to get started, or

 ## License